Getting ready for a Lifeflow retreat

 - Bring appropriate footwear if you like walking or jogging – there are several good walks on the nearby country lanes.
 Remember also to bring a hat and sunscreen for walks during the warmer months.

-- During the cooler months (and especially for the July 7-day retreat), we recommend that you bring a good raincoat and shoes for walking outside – it can get quite windy and it will be a bit cooler than in the city.
+- During the cooler months (and especially for the July 7-day retreat), we recommend that you bring a good raincoat and shoes for walking outside – it can get quite windy and it will be cooler than in the city.
 If your shoes have waterproofing then you can make more use of the some of the outdoor walks.

 - Please bring a notepad or journal and a pen.

 What not to bring or use on retreat

 To get the most out of your retreat, we suggest that you give yourself a ‘smart-phone-free’ weekend – either turning it off or putting it to flight mode for the duration of the retreat.

 If you do have to be contactable, then please set your phone to ‘mute’ so that it doesn’t disturb other people on the retreat.
 Alternatively, you are welcome to give the Tara Hills landline number (see your booking confirmation email for details) to a trusted contact.
 Our teachers constantly check the answering machine for messages and we should be able to get a message to you within a couple of hours.

 In addition, we have found it best, both for yourself and the comfort of your fellow retreatants, if you do not use radios, read books, newspapers, magazines or light incense and candles while on retreat.
 We have found that people can get much more out of their retreat time by leaving these things at home.